syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/sort.md

 * *Duplicate field validation:* When the column names of added sort criteria are repeated more than once in the custom sort dialog, it will become invalid and an error message `<Column name> is mentioned more than once.
 Duplicate columns must be removed` will be displayed on `OK` button click.

+## Limitation

+* Sorting is not supported with formula contained cells.

 ## See Also

 * [Sort a range by custom list](./how-to/sort-a-range-by-custom-list.md)